nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         return $this->name;
     }

-The name of the event can be obtained using the ``getName`` method.
-Here, the saved name in the attributes is just returned.
+Updating the name of an event !!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Updating the name is not considered a good idea, thus it will be cancelled by a Exception.
+One could also update the backend if this should be possible.

 .. code-block:: php